M404ttis/cheat-cheets/vim.md

 ## advanced navigation
 <c-o> - jump back in vim jumplist
 <c-i> - jump forward
+gg  - go to first line of current buffer
-ma  - set Mark 'a' within current file at current cursor location mA  - set Mark 'A' for all files at current cursor location, only 1 'A' can exist 'a  - jump to first non-empty char in line of mark 'a' `a  - jump to position (line and column) of mark 'a'
+G  - go to last line of current buffer ma  - set Mark 'a' at current cursor location to jump within file mA  - set one Mark 'A' at current cursor location to jump between files 'a  - jump to first non-empty char in line of mark 'a' `a  - jump to position (line and column) of mark 'a' ]'  - jump to next line with lowercase mark
+['  - jump to previous line with lowercase mark
+]`  - jump to next  lowercase mark
+[`  - jump to previous lowercase mark
+`.  - jump to position where last change occured in current buffer `"  - jump to position where last exited current buffer ''  - jump back (to LINE in current buffer where jumped from) ``  - jump back (to POSITION in current buffer where jumped from) `[  - jump to beginnging of previously changed/yanked text `]  - jump to end of previously changed/yanked text
+`<  - jump to beginning of last visual selection
+`>  - jump to end of last visual selection
+`0  - jump to position in last file edited (when exited vim) `1  - like `0 but the previous file (`2 according)

 ## repeat effectively
 :2,3 normal @a  - run the @a macro on the lines 2 to 3 at once